clairemr/law/guides/templates_ecr.md

     import { AccountPrincipal } from '@aws-cdk/aws-iam';

-In this file, you set the environment configuration for each galaxy and then instantiate a galaxy per environment.
+In this file, you set the environment configuration for each galaxy and then instantiate a galaxy per account.
 Examples are included in the blank template.
 Duplicate these and replace the names as needed.
 It is essential that names match those set in your core CDK-Cosmos, e.g. `Dev` must be consistently named.

     const devEnvConfig = { account: '2222', region: 'ap-southeast-2' };
     const devGalaxy = new AppGalaxyStack(cosmos, 'Dev', {